Shifted Symplectic Geometry by Examples: Shifted symplectic 1-stacks

 One can check that the pullback $p^*$ is conservative, that is, $E \to F$ is a quasi-isomorphism of (quasi-coherent) sheaves on the quotient stack $\mathcal{X}$ if and only if $p^*E \to p^*F$ is a quasi-isomorphism\footnote{This is just saying that an equivariant morphism between $G$-sheaves on $X_0$ is a quasi-isomorphism if and only if it is so as a plain morphism of sheaves.}.

-\begin{Example} Consider $\mathcal{X} = BG = [*/G]$.
+\begin{Example} Consider $\mathcal{X} = BG = [*/G]$, for a Lie (or affine algebraic) group $G$.
 Then we have $p: * \to [*/G]$.
 Sheaves on $BG$ are cochain complexes of $G$-representations, and $p^*$ is the forgetful map, i.e. the map that forgets the $G$-action.
-Thus, a $G$-equivariant map between $G$-representations $E\to F$ is a quasi-isomorphism if and only it is a quasi-isomorphism of complexes. $\triangle$ \end{Example}
+A $G$-equivariant map between $G$-representations $E\to F$ is a quasi-isomorphism if and only it is a quasi-isomorphism of complexes. $\triangle$ \end{Example}

 With this, the non-degeneracy condition can be checked after applying $p^*$.
 Several observations can be made at this point: \begin{enumerate} \item By the above observation (that $p^*$ is conservative), it is sufficient to pull everything back to $X_0$ to check non-degeneracy. \item The object $\Cotang_{X_\bullet|_{X_0}}\simeq \Omega^1_{X_\bullet|_{X_0}}$ is a cosimplicial sheaf on $X_0$, and